Celso M. de Melo

 Bootstrap Slider

+I am a computer scientist with a research focus on artificial intelligence and human-machine interaction.
 I finished a postdoc at the USC Marshall School of Business.
 I earned my Ph.D. in Computer Science at the University of Southern California.
-This work consisted of creating cognitive computational models of emotion and decision making using various artificial intelligence techniques (e.g., machine learning).
 This work was done at the Institute for Creative Technologies with Jonathan Gratch.I received a M.Sc. in Computer Science at the Technical University of Lisbon (IST) with Ana Paiva at the Synthetic Characters and Intelligent Agents Group (GAIPS).